Medical Practitioner Workforce Plan for Queensland

 • Fostering the health and wellbeing of the medical workforce (later included as a key priority).

 Medical workforce planning and development is currently an area of significant national and state reform.
-To ensure that the MPWP4Q is responsive to the future needs of the medical workforce, the Department of Health is committed to ensuring the plan remains relevant, appropriate, and fit for purpose particularly as we emerge from the COVID-19 pandemic.
+To ensure that the MPWP4Q is responsive to the future needs of the medical workforce, the Department of Health is committed to ensuring the plan remains relevant, appropriate, and fit for purpose.

 National Medical Workforce Strategy 2021-2031

-In consultation with key stakeholders, including Queensland Health, the National Medical Workforce Strategy (2021-2031) has been developed by the Australian Government Department of Health to guide long-term medical workforce planning across Australia.
+In consultation with key stakeholders, including Queensland Health, the National Medical Workforce Strategy (2021-2031) has been developed by the Australian Government Department of Health, Disability and ageing to guide long-term medical workforce planning across Australia.

 The 10-year strategy identifies achievable, practical actions to build a sustainable, highly trained medical workforce and will improve access to health care by supporting the right people to have the right skills, where they are needed most.